A Birthday (for IHF), by Edwin Morgan

 Edwin Morgan, poet, became the first modern ‘Scots Makar’ in 2004

-Introduction: Little Sparta and other writings, by Ken Cockburn
+Little Sparta and Other Writings by Ken Cockburn

 Ian Hamilton Finlay, who this year celebrates his 80th birthday, is best known for Little Sparta, the garden in Lanarkshire which he developed with his wife Sue from 1967.
 It is a small piece of the world amazingly dense with resonances, echoes, beauty.
 There are jokey references to the Kailyard and the Siegfried Line, ‘signatures’ given to chosen parts of the surrounding landscapes, inviting the viewer to see them as works by particular artists, references to the absent worlds of the sea and classical antiquity, and reminders, amidst its tranquillity, of the violence of revolution, war, and indeed Nature.
 It is open from June to September (Friday and Sunday afternoons only), when the summer leaf-cover creates the discrete spaces between works and areas of the garden necessary to its appreciation.
 In the garden, one experiences the works with all the senses, not just sight: birdsong and running water, flowering honeysuckle, yellow raspberries, weathering stone.